Stevinel/payment-forms/README.md

 # Payment forms

 **Payment forms** is a little application that can generate a page for paying for goods.
-You can create a product or a set of products and generate a page to pay for them.
+You can create a product or a set of products and generate a page to pay for them.\
+*Made for familiarization with the library service Stripe.com

 ## 0. Set environment variables